732911129/samples/feature-request-sample/PROGRESS.md

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

+## Do something cool.

+Capture the key based opening of details' summary and resize the embedder when this happens.

 ## Add support for projection points and templated attributes and data.

 Format